Have Questions?

 641-664-3251

 Sieda Behavioral Health and Trt Servs has long been dedicated to helping individuals recovery after a period of substance abuse.
-It has been doing this within Bloomfield, IA. and in the surrounding areas for quite some time.
+It has been doing this within Bloomfield and in the surrounding areas for quite some time.
 Sieda Behavioral Health and Trt Servs offers services like group therapy, anger management, relapse prevention, dialectical behavior therapy, individual psychotherapy, cognitive/behavior therapy - all of which represent their treatment philosophy.
 In addition, Sieda Behavioral Health and Trt Servs believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers various programs, like persons with serious mental illness, clients referred from the court/judicial system, legal advocacy, persons who have experienced sexual abuse, self-help groups, domestic violence - among other services listed in the following sections.

 Sieda Behavioral Health and Trt Servs offers outpatient individual counseling, inpatient rehab facilities, short term drug rehab programs, long term drug rehab facilities, outpatient detox facilities and others.
 Sieda Behavioral Health and Trt Servs has aftercare plans that are useful in helping clients after they check out of rehab.
 This drug and alcohol rehab center also uses treatment methods that can help you achieve lasting sobriety.